 5.7 A PD Member may cancel their membership by submitting the PD website contact form with their details and “cancel my registration” in the comment field.
 The cancellation takes affect within ten (10) days of submitting the form.

 5.8 PD Members may be expelled by the PD Committee if they do not abide by the PD Constitution, laws of Australia, threaten the existence of, or damage the reputation of PD.

-6.1 PD Committee is the PD Leader, Secretary, Registered Officer and Party Agent.
-PD Members may join PD Committee meetings at any time to be part of party decision making.
+6.1 The PD Committee is the PD Leader, Deputy Leader, Secretary, Registered Officer and Party Agent.
+PD Members may observe PD Committee meetings.

 6.2 The PD Leader and Registered Officer will be selected by the founder of PD, otherwise the first PD Candidate to run for Parliament under the PD brand other than the founder.
-The PD Secretary and PD Agent will be selected by PD Committee.
+The PD Deputy Leader, Secretary and Agent will be selected by PD Committee.

-6.3 PD Committee will aim to make consensus decisions.
-The ‘red line’ method used at the UN Climate Change Conference, Paris, 2015 will be used to assist making decisions.
-If there is a stalemate the Party Leader will have the deciding vote.
+6.3 The PD Committee will use the ‘red line’ consensus decision making method used at the UN Climate Change Conference, Paris, 2015 to make decisions.
+If there is a stalemate the Party Leader will facilitate and make the decision.